yasutoshi-lab/Hephaestus/README_EN.md

 - Python 3.10 or higher
 - tmux (installed on your system)
-- claude-code CLI installed and configured
+- claude CLI installed and configured
 - Linux operating system

 ## Installation